 It’s not salesy if you approach it with a “serve-first” mentality and your offer is relevant.

-Your audience will see your authenticity behind it as you’re creating value with high-quality material (as opposed to just trying to clock a referral).
+Your audience will see your authenticity as you’re creating high-quality material (as opposed to just trying to clock another referral).

 Your courses could be about anything from creating a successful e-commerce site to digital marketing to dressing better, and people will pay.